digitalcredentials/docs/identity/issuer_demo_id.md

 - Note that `publicKey.id` is `did:web:<domain>`#`kid`
 - `publicKeyJwk` contains the key generated in the previous step, omitting `d`
 - By default, we've granted our key authentation, assertion, capability delegation, and capability invocation abilities.

-TODO: the syntax in the last bullet is a WIP with the DID WG; add a link.

 ```
 {